penelopeschung/ArticleAdjuster/README.md

 2. I also excluded the mid tier, only including low and high because I feel like there wouldn't be clear enough of a distinction between them.
 But, I could always add it too.

 Bugs/Improvements:
-1. Currently the article adjuster is able to generally adapt the articles to different levels, but not specific enough to the ACTFL standards.
-We want to make the distinction more clear and have a distinct gemini prompt for each level in order to specify specific traits of the levels.
-2. The link box where users can copy paste a link in doesn't work right now and is just a placeholder.
+1. The link box where users can copy paste a link in doesn't work right now and is just a placeholder.
 Ideally, I want users to be able to copy paste the link of an article and then for it to be scraped and converted to text.
 I tried using different ai like gemini and chatgpt to scrape the websites, but it didn't work very well because there are a lot of bot blockers.
+2. I'd like for there to be an option to have the website in Spanish or English or to switch between the two.
+That way, a more advanced Spanish student can use the website in Spanish, but a Spanish 1 student could use it in English.